xanny-projects/dragon/README.md

 - Developer friendly, very expressive and help the developer in their daily use, without sacrificing performance and security.
 - Lightweight and modular design allows for a flexible framework.
 - Focus on high performance.
-- Middleware support, incoming HTTP request can be handled by a chain of middlewares and the final action
+- Middleware support, incoming HTTP request can be handled by a chain of middlewares and the final action.
 - Excellent and fluent documentation.

 ## Getting Started